 Home to two holy lakes, Mansarovar and Rakshas Tal, these two pristine lakes are located at the foot of Mount Kailash.
 The sight to behold!
 One can witness the extraordinary creation of God.
-The highest freshwater lake in the world, Mansarovar holds deep spiritual significance owing to the holiness and shape that resembles the sun while Rakshas Tal is believed to have emerged out of Ravana’s intense austerities to please Lord Shiva is endowed with salty water and resembles the crescent moon.
+The highest freshwater lake in the world, Mansarovar holds deep spiritual significance owing to the holiness and shape that resembles the sun, while Rakshas Tal is believed to have emerged out of Ravana’s intense austerities to please Lord Shiva and is endowed with salty water and resembles the crescent moon.
 Both the lakes personify the light and dark, the positive and the negative energies that envelop the earth.
-Every year, many devotees do the pilgrimage to Mansarovar which is believed to release them from sins and cure them of diseases.
+Every year, many devotees pilgrimage to Mansarovar believed to release them from sins and cure them of diseases.

-For over centuries, the pyramid-shaped Mount Kailash has captivated many scientists for research on the mystifying secrets that are wrapped around like a thick layer of snow.
+For centuries, the pyramid-shaped Mount Kailash has captivated many scientists for research on the mystifying secrets wrapped around like a thick layer of snow.
 One theory by Russian scientists suggests that Mount Kailash is way too perfect in terms of symmetry, shape, and size that it barely appears to be carved out of the natural occurrence.
 The other scientists say that the Mount has striking similarities with a pyramid or cathedral of Egypt.

 Despite being one of the most demanding and enduring treks, pilgrims from every part of the world pay homage to Mount Kailash.
 The glistening snow-covered peak of Mount Kailash is among the most breathtaking sights.
 The best time to do a Kailash Kora tour is from April to mid-June and September to mid-October.
 Because the weather is good, and on rainy days.

 Stay connected to Adotrip for more intriguing facts about places around the world.
-Don’t forget to check Adotrip before planning your trip as we offer the cheapest flight tickets, hotel bookings, and tour packages that are tailored according to your needs.
+Don’t forget to check Adotrip before planning your trip, as we offer the cheapest flight tickets, hotel bookings, and tour packages that are tailored according to your needs.
 Check out our AI-driven circuit planner tool.
 With us, nothing is far!